WIBU SYSTEMS AG WibuKey Digital Rights Management (Update D)

 Updated Wibu Systems Software can be found at the following link:

-Siemens has released the following updates for WinCC OA which address the WibuKey vulnerabilities:
+Siemens has released the following updates for WinCC OA that address the WibuKey vulnerabilities (login required):

-WinCC OA users can also apply the solutions below to resolve the vulnerabilities.
+WinCC OA users can also apply the following general mitigations below to resolve the vulnerabilities.

 COPA-DATA recommends users upgrade WibuKey DRM to Version 6.50a or newer, restrict physical and network access, segment network traffic, ensure systems using WibuKey WkLAN Server are not external facing, and apply application whitelisting.
 For detailed information, see COPA_DATA’s security advisory at the following link: